UZ-SLAMLab/ORB_SLAM3/README.md

 1. Download a sequence (ASL format) from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets

-2. Execute the following first command to execute as pure visual , or the second command to visual-inertial.
+2. Execute the following first command to execute as pure visual, or the second command to visual-inertial.
 Change PATH_TO_SEQUENCE_FOLDER and SEQUENCE according to the sequence you want to run.
 ```
 ./Examples/Monocular/mono_euroc Vocabulary/ORBvoc.txt Examples/Monocular/EuRoC.yaml PATH_TO_SEQUENCE_FOLDER/mav0/cam0/data Examples/Monocular/EuRoC_TimeStamps/SEQUENCE.txt
 ```